dagraham/etm-dgraham/README.md

 			one a b: return items in which the value of field[a] is one of the elements of list b info a: return the details of the item whose document id equals the integer a
-		In the above, "a" is one of the etm fields: itemtype, summary, or one of the @keys and "b" is either a case insensitive regex, a string or integer or a list of strings or integers.
-E.g., find reminders where the summary contains "waldo":
+			dt a b: return items in which the value of field[a] is a date if b = '? date' or a datetime if b = '? time'.
+Else if b begins with  '>', '=' or '<' followed by a string following the format 'yyyy-mm-dd-HH-MM' then return items where the
+				date/time in field[a] bears the specified
+				relation to the string.
+E.g.,
+					dt s < 2020-1-17
+				would return items with @s date/times whose year <= 2020, month <= 1 and month day <= 17.
+				Hours and minutes are ignored when field[a] is a date.
+		E.g., find items where the summary contains "waldo":
 			query: search summary waldo
 		Precede a command with "~" to negate it.
 E.g., find reminders where the summary does not contain "waldo":